 Mushrooms are part of the fungi family and are a low calorie, high fibre food choice that can be enjoyed as part of many healthy dishes.
-Here are 11 nutrition facts about mushrooms to help clue you in…
+Here are 11 interesting facts about mushrooms nutrition to help clue you in…

 Mushrooms contain B vitamins such as folate riboflavin, thiamine and niacin.
 These vitamins help you collect energy from food and form red blood cells to keep your body and brain healthy.

 2. Mushrooms are great for heart health.